 Blockchain Distributed Ledger and Financial Services

-Conference “Blockchain: Distributed Ledger and Financial Services”, London, 14 – 15 July 2016
+Conference “Blockchain: Distributed Ledger and Financial Services” usually takes place in July in London.

-National banks and regulators, exchanges and investment banks across the world are taking seriously the financial innovation of distributed ledger or block chain technology.
+National banks and regulators, exchanges and investment banks across the world are taking seriously the financial innovation of distributed ledger or blockchain technology.

 The blockchain, aka Trust Machine underpins “crypto currencies” such as Bitcoin; but it goes beyond digital money.
 It provides a shared, trusted, public ledger that everyone can inspect, but no single user controls.
 It is at the cusp of revolutionising international money transfers, trade finance, syndicated lending and collateral management, among other applications.
 As it allows for almost instantaneous payments and settlement, the potential impact on the role of traders, quants and other financial technologists cannot be underestimated.

 · Me, Myself and Me Again: My Identity, The World, The Context and The Blockchain.

 · BlockChain and the World of Cyber Authentication.

 · Cyber security today and how we approach authentication

 – Case Study with University of Warwick and major Military organisation.

 · Whilst the Blockchain phenomenon continues to gain traction, and is a key area of interest across many markets, the practical application of the technology in a real-world beneficial use-case continues to prove elusive.

 · Achieving the scale and volume of data processing required to compete with existing real-world business applications, processing many millions of transactions each day is a hard challenge to meet, especially in financial services.